Valdemar Magnusson: Political career

 The first conflict between the dukes and King Birger arose in 1304, and Birger took control over the castles in Finland.
 Valdemar then began using the title of Duke of Sweden, like his brother Erik, although his seal still bore the old title.

 Valdemar's father-in-law, Torgils Knutsson, was arrested in December 1305 and executed the following February.
 Valdemar subsequently divorced his wife, claiming that they were spiritually related (baptism siblings) because Torgils was his godfather.

 In 1306, in an event known as the Håtuna game, King Birger was captured by his brothers on the Håtuna royal estate in Uppland and taken as prisoner to Nyköping Castle.
 Two years later, King Eric VI of Denmark forced Valdemar and Erik to release King Birger under humiliating conditions.
 King Birger sought aid in Denmark after his release and the strife resumed.

 In 1310, a peace agreement was concluded at Helsingborg, bringing a temporary end to the conflict between the king and the dukes.
 The kingdom was divided.
 Under the terms of the settlement, Birger retained Södermanland, Närke, Östergötland, Gotland, and the castle of Viborg in Finland, while the remaining territories of the realm were granted to Dukes Erik and Valdemar as an inheritable fief.
 Although the dukes formally swore fealty to Birger, the king exercised no authority over their domains.

-Initially, the duchy shared by Erik and Valdemar was not divided between them, and for example Finland was administered jointly.
-In 1315, however, the brothers partitioned their territories: Valdemar received the eastern half, which included Stockholm and parts of Uppland, the castles of Häme and Åbo (Turku) in Finland, as well as the island of Öland, where he set up his court.
+Initially, the duchy shared by Erik and Valdemar was not divided between them, and, for example, Finland was administered jointly.
+In 1315, however, the brothers partitioned their territories: Valdemar received the eastern half, which included Stockholm and parts of Uppland, the castles of Tavastehus and Åbo in Finland, as well as the island of Öland, where he set up his court.
 Duke Erik established himself in the western part of the realm, along the borderlands adjoining Norway and Denmark, where he also had his Danish and Norwegian fiefs of northern Halland and Kungahälla.

 In the fall of 1312 in Oslo, Valdemar married Ingeborg Eiriksdottir, daughter of the late King Eirik II of Norway.
 It was a double wedding, as Valdemar's brother Erik married Ingeborg Haakonsdotter, daughter of the reigning King Haakon V of Norway.
 In 1316, Valdemar and Ingeborg had a son, Erik, who is presumed to have died in childhood.